 How to Start a Prop Trading Firm: Ins and Outs

-All thanks to ESMA’s tightening of CFD trading regulations, a growing number of FX and CFD brokers started looking into adding prop trading to their business models or even switching to prop trading altogether.
+Following ESMA’s tightening of CFD trading regulations, a growing number of FX and CFD brokers are considering adding proprietary trading to their business models or switching to it altogether.
 This has resulted in a booming prop trading industry.

-Prop trading firms don’t fall under current regulation as they charge for access to trading challenges which take place in a simulated environment.
+Prop trading firms are not subject to current regulation because they charge for access to trading challenges that take place in a simulated environment.

 Whether you want to start your prop trading firm or add a prop trading offering to your existing brokerage, the best time is now.
 This article will explain how you can set up a prop trading business quickly and easily.
 But, as usual, let’s dive into the basics first.